SkynetLabs/skynet-kernel/README.md

 All messages also have a 'method' field, which indicates which type of message is being sent and what code will be used by the receiver to process the message.
-Methods will typically have one of the following suffixes:

-+ Query: Opens a new line of messages and is expected to have a unique nonce.
+An intial message opens up a 'query' and assigns the query a unique nonce.
+All subsequent messages within the query will use the same nonce, and will use one of three methods:

-+ QueryUpdate: Sent by a caller to provide new information about an existing query.
-The message must include the nonce of the query.
++ queryUpdate: Sent by the caller to provide new information about the query
-+ ReponseUpdate: Sent by a receiver to provide new information to the caller about an existing query.
-The message must include the nonce of the query.
++ reponseUpdate: Sent by the receiver to provide new information to the caller about the query.
-+ Response: Sent by a receiver as the final message associated with a query.
++ response: Sent by the receiver as the final message associated with a query.
   Future messages that use the query's nonce will be ignored.

-The remaining fields in a message will depend on the method being used.
-Care has been taken to ensure that methods are namespaced based on the actor sending them and the intended recipient.
+All messages will therefore have a nonce and a method.
+Additional fields may be required depending on the method of the original query.
+Any message with a method of 'response' will also have an 'err' field indicating whether or not there was an error during the call.
+The err will always either be a string or null, if the err is a string there will be no other fields.

 ### Web Page -> Bridge